alt=" "

 In this workshop, you’ll discover the main components of a solid program plan that will allow your organization to provide quality services to your community.

-Presented by Gail Thomas Strong, Local Nonprofit Expert.
+Presented by Gail Thomas Strong, Local Nonprofit Professional.

 Successful Grant Proposals